The small intestine is a hollow tube that runs from the stomach to the large intestine (colon).

 - Diseases affecting the small intestine.
 Small intestine problems that can cause lactose intolerance include bacterial overgrowth, celiac disease and Crohn's disease.

 - Certain cancer treatments.
-If you have received radiation therapy for cancer in your abdomen or have intestinal complications from chemotherapy, you have an increased risk of lactose intolerance.
+If you've had radiation therapy for cancer in your stomach or you have intestinal complications from chemotherapy, your risk of developing lactose intolerance increases.